ad-akshay/kafka-handy-backup/Readme.md

 Requirements for restoring:
 - Destination topics must exist on the cluster.
-- Destination topics must have a number of partition that is equal or higher than the backed up source topic.
+- Destination topics must have a number of partition that is equal or higher than the backed up source topic, unless `--ignore-partitions` option is set.
 - Destination topics must be empty.
 - No producer should be publishing to the destination topic during restoration.
 - No consumer should be consuming from the destination topic during restoration if the `--restore-offsets` option is used.